Asia factory activity sputters as trade woes hit export orders

-TOKYO (REUTERS) - Factory activity in Asia weakened in September, with many trade-reliant economies seeing a slump in export orders in a sign that escalating US-China tensions are taking a toll on business confidence.
+TOKYO • Factory activity in Asia weakened last month, with many trade-reliant economies seeing a slump in export orders in a sign that escalating US-China tensions are taking a toll on business confidence.

 Rising raw material costs are also squeezing profit margins for Asian manufacturers, raising questions over future investment and reinforcing views that global economic growth is shifting into lower gear.

-Business surveys released on Sunday and Monday pointed to deteriorating conditions across much of the region in September, with gauges of future activity offering little hope for a turnaround in the next few months.
+Business surveys released on Sunday and yesterday pointed to deteriorating conditions across much of the region last month, with gauges of future activity offering little hope for a turnaround in the next few months.

-Some of the immediate gloom will be dispelled by news that the United States and Canada had clinched a last-gasp deal on Sunday to salvage the North American Free Trade Agreement (NAFTA), removing one major near-term risk to the global outlook.
+Some of the immediate gloom will be dispelled by news that the United States and Canada had clinched a last-gasp deal on Sunday to salvage the North American Free Trade Agreement, removing one major near-term risk to the global outlook.

 But that did little to ease concerns in Asia over further signs of cooling in China's economy and the risk of collateral damage for its neighbours as the trade war between Washington and Beijing grinds on.

-The first major readings on China for September suggest the world's second-largest economy is continuing to lose momentum as domestic demand weakens and US tariffs bite, a combination that is likely to prompt Beijing to roll out more growth-support measures in coming months.
+The first major readings on China for last month suggest the world's second-largest economy is continuing to lose momentum as domestic demand weakens and US tariffs bite, a combination that is likely to prompt Beijing to roll out more growth-support measures in the coming months.

-However, analysts don't expect additional stimulus to start stabilising China's economy until at least early next year.

-Elsewhere in Asia, manufacturing also faltered in Vietnam, Taiwan and Indonesia last month, with Taiwan's factories expanding at the slowest pace in more than two years on sluggish export orders, business surveys showed on Monday.
+Elsewhere in Asia, manufacturing also faltered in Vietnam, Taiwan and Indonesia last month, with Taiwan's factories expanding at the slowest pace in more than two years on sluggish export orders, going by recent business surveys.

 Major economies like Japan and South Korea saw headline activity readings hold up, but also suffered declines in export orders, suggesting that increasing protectionism and concerns of slowing Chinese demand were weighing on Asia's biggest economies.